AbdalbakyAhmed/Wheel_of_Fortune_python_game/README.md

 # Wheel_of_Fortune_python_game

-* If you don't know the game, you have to read Rules_of_the_game.txt
+* If you don't know the game, you have to read text file "Rules_of_the_game".

 #### The game continues until the entire phrase is revealed (or one player guesses the complete phrase)